Rupnarayanpur: Infrastructure

 According to the District Census Handbook 2011, Bardhaman, Rupnarayanpur (Hindustan Cables Town) covered an area of 3.9 km2.
 Among the civic amenities, it had 26 km roads with open drains, the protected water supply involved over-head tank, tap water from treated sources, borewell/ tubewell.
 It had 1,800 domestic electric connections and 350 road lighting (points).
 Among the medical facilities it had 1 dispensary/ health centre, 5 medicine shops.
-Among the educational facilities it had were 8 primary schools, 3 secondary schools, 2 senior secondary schools, the nearest general degree college at Chittaranjan 1 km away.
+Among the educational facilities it had w 8 primary schools, 3 secondary schools, 2 senior secondary schools, the nearest general degree college at Chittaranjan 1 km away.
 It had 1 polytechnic.
 Among the social cultural and recreational facilities, it had 1 stadium, 1 cinema theatre, 4 auditorium/ community halls.
 It had the branch offices of 3 nationalised banks and 1 non-agricultural credit society.

 Education

 Hindustan Cables Town has eight primary, one secondary and two higher secondary schools.

 Schools include D.A.V Public School Hindustan Cables, Rupnarayanpur, Sishuniketan School and Sishu Bikas School.